Kapiainen/Lauhdutin/Readme.md

 Filters can be applied by left-clicking on the magnifying glass in the toolbar, which becomes visible when you nudge the top of the skin.
 Filters can be removed by either right-clicking on the magnifying glass or by applying a blank filter.

+# Bangs
+There are settings for executing [bangs](https://docs.rainmeter.net/manual/bangs/) under specific circumstances.
+Double, `"`, and single, `'`, quotation marks have to be replaced with grave accents (or backticks), ``` ` ```!
+Multiple bangs can be executed by enclosing each bang in square brackets (e.g. ```[!ActivateConfig `SomeConfigName`][!Log `Starting a game`]```).

+This feature can be used to e.g. load and unload skins.

+Currently supported events that can be used to trigger the execution of bangs:
+- A game starts running.
+Works with any installed game that is listed in Lauhdutin.
+- A game stops running.
+Works with any:
+  - Steam game, provided that the Steam in-game overlay setting is enabled in Steam.
+  - non-Steam game that has a process that can be tracked (i.e. Lauhdutin is capable of keeping track of how many hours have been spent playing the game).

 # Changelog
+**Version 2.3.0 - 2017/02/19:**
+- Added overlay art for generic errors.
+- Added overlays for invalid path errors for Steam and Windows shortcuts.
+- Added setting for toggling the visibility of the platform in overlays.
+- Added support for executing bangs when a game starts or stops running.
+- Added settings for Rainmeter bangs that should be executed when a game starts and when a game stops running.
+- Updated tooltips.
+- Updated names of tabs in the skin for settings.
+- Minor optimization of the GUI.
+- Fixed layout of input fields in the skin for settings.

 **Version 2.2.0 - 2017/02/10:**
 - Added support for tracking total amount of time played for most games.
 Will not work properly e.g. when the Battle.net client is opened instead of launching a game directly.
 Total time played is stored in `games.json`, which can be transferred from an older version to a newer version when updating.
 Supports Steam's time tracking, if a valid *SteamID64* value is specified in the settings.
 - Added support for processing Steam community profiles for additional information on games (e.g. hours played).
 Feature can be disabled by leaving the new *SteamID64* setting blank.